TomRHandcock/ECM2434-GSEP/README.md

 To log in to firebase, run `firebase login`.

-To deploy, you'll need to have run `ng build --prod` to build a productioncopy of the app first, then run `firebase deploy`.
+To deploy, you'll need to have run `ng build --prod` to build a production copy of the app first, then run `firebase deploy`.
 You may have to follow the instructions given to you by the CLI if you have not set up the targetFirebase project to deploy to before running the command again.

 ## Further help